Shark IQ Robot R101AE Self-Emptying Robot Vacuum

 - Robot takes a week to learn surroundings

-Sometimes I’m too lazy to robot vacuum (yeah, that sounds a lot worse now that I’ve written it down than it did in my head).
 I don’t feel like making sure the dog bowl isn’t in the way, moving the shoes out of the middle of the entryway, and moving my laptop cord and cellphone chargers so the robot doesn’t eat them.
 I also don’t feel like emptying the dustbin after I robot vacuum.
-It feels like too much work.

-So, let’s see if this self-emptying robot is really as great as it sounds.
+Let’s see if this self-emptying robot is as great as it sounds.

 When I opened the box, I found the Shark IQ robot, which already had the self-cleaning brush roll, wheels, and main components installed.
 To complete the robot’s assembly, all I had to do was snap on the two front side brushes, which are single prong.
 I also found the self-emptying base, which serves as the charging dock as well.
 Lastly, there’s an included mat in case I wanted to setup the IQ robot on a carpeted area.
 I didn’t use the mat since I set the unit up on a hard floor surface.